We want to be a better person for you —we’re just four points of sugar away.

 The thing is, we want to be a better person for you —we’re just four points of sugar away.
 Our lives run by this simple biological block of not being able to cope with glucose on our own.
 Thus at times, we won’t be ourselves.
 But above all, I want you to understand that a successful relationship is just two imperfect people refusing to give up on each other.
 So, simply, don’t.

 This is what it means to be dating somebody with type one diabetes!

-Sources and additional reading: Diabetes and Relationships: My Man, His Insulin Pen, and I, When You Love a Woman With Type 1 Diabetes, and 7 Stories on Love, Sex, and Type 1 Diabetes
+Sources and additional reading on dating somebody with type one diabetes: Diabetes and Relationships: My Man, His Insulin Pen, and I, When You Love a Woman With Type 1 Diabetes, and 7 Stories on Love, Sex, and Type 1 Diabetes

-Republished with the kind permission of Macey Bee from her blog; Way Too Much To Say
+‘Dating somebody with type one diabetes’ is republished with the kind permission of Macey Bee from her blog; Way To Much Too Say